ANSSI-FR/rust-guide/src/en/errors.md

 <div class="reco" id="LANG-ERRWRAP" type="Recommendation" title="Implement custom `Error` type wrapping all possible errors">

 A crate may implement its own `Error` type, wrapping all possible errors.
-It must be careful to make this type exception-safe (RFC 1236), and implement `Error + Send + Sync + 'static` as well as `Display`.
+It MUST be careful to make this type exception-safe (RFC 1236), and implement `Error + Send + Sync + 'static` as well as `Display`.

 </div>

 <div class="reco" id="LANG-ERRDO" type="Rule" title="Use the `?` operator and do not use the `try!` macro">

-The `?` operator must be used to improve readability of code.
+The `?` operator MUST be used to improve readability of code.
-The `try!` macro must not be used.
+The `try!` macro MUST NOT be used.

 </div>